Many of the everyday painting and drawing tools found in the studio were originally designed for a totally different use.

 A: Card, coloured on one side with black felt tip marker, which has a square hole cut in it.

-This enables him to get a quick fix on tonal balance by comparing an area of a reference picture with the same area of worked picture.
+This enables Peter to get a quick fix on tonal balance by comparing an area of a reference picture with the same area of worked picture.
 He can compare the area against both the black and white sides of the card and work out if he has gone dark enough with his coloured pencil application.
 Often the answer is 'NO' and further layers are needed.

 B: A typist's correction shield